 In a similar endosymbiotic process, cyanobacteria took up residence in some protists.
 These hybrid cells assumed photosynthetic capability.
 The cyanobacteria gradually gave up much of their DNA and become organelles called chloroplasts.
 Photosynthetic protists, algae, were the precursors to plants.
 A visitor to Earth a billion years ago might have seen the familiar green film of algae on water and wet rocks – the first visible sign of life on the planet.

 It might seem so far that the pace of archaic life was incredibly slow.
 We have already spanned three billion years of life, and there are still no signs of plants or animals!
 The time scale is actually a testimony to nature’s job at hand.
-It is much easier to combine cells together and make an animal than it is to make the cells themselves.
-(Just as it is much easier to make a Lego house, train, or robot than to manufacture Legos.)
-Animal diversity really amounts to just arranging cells in different ways.
-The cells themselves are diverse at the deepest level, in their very chemistry.
+It is much easier to rearrange cells and make different animals than it is to make the cells themselves (just as it is easier to make a Lego house, train, or robot than to manufacture Legos).
 Some cells thrive in conditions that would kill other cells instantly.
 Some breathe oxygen in and others breathe it out.
 Some cells have walls, some have tails.
 Some cells eat others, and some are solar powered.
 This kind of complexity and diversity took eons to evolve.
 Cells were already three billion years old when animals started to swim the seas.
 Since then, all of animal life has spanned only 800 million years.
 Before animals were possible, individual cells had to find a wide range of solutions to life’s problems.
 Single-celled microbes evolved the basic means to metabolize, to explore the environment, and, as we’ll see now, to reproduce.

 - Wipeter (CC BY-SA 3.0) https://commons.wikimedia.org/wiki/File:Diatom2.jpg ↩